Daniel Henchman (publisher): Publisher and bookseller

-In 1711, soon after Henchman reached the age of twenty-one, he began selling books and stationery in Boston with great success and prestige.
+In 1711, soon after Henchman turned 21, he began selling books and stationery in Boston with great success and prestige.
 His well-known bookshop was located on the corner of State and Washington streets, which later was the same house where Henry Knox was brought up after his father died.
 Several historians have noted Henchman's enterprising and successful capacity as a publisher and bookseller, including Isaiah Thomas who maintained that "Henchman was the most eminent and enterprising bookseller that appeared in Boston, or, indeed, in all British America, before the year 1775."

-Henchman often employed the printing services of Samuel Kneeland and Timothy Green, and once commissioned them to print the first Bible in the English language to appear in the British-American colonies.
+Henchman often employed the printing services of Samuel Kneeland and Timothy Green, and once commissioned them to print the first English-language Bible to appear in British America.
 (Note: Since the British Crown owned the printing rights on the King James Bible it was illegal for any printer to print this bible in America without royal authorization.)
 As such, the printing had to be performed as privately as possible and bore the same London imprint of the edition from which it was copied, to avoid prosecution.
 He also employed various other printers in Boston.
 Henchman's business expenses, involvements, and relations with various printers are covered in great detail in Rollo G. Silver's work, Publishing in Boston, 1726–1757: the accounts of Daniel Henchman, published in 1956.

 The first paper mill to be established north of New Jersey grew out of the action of the Massachusetts Assembly of 1728.
 Henchman was the senior promoter whose initiative was probably the cause of the Assembly's action, joined with Gillam Phillips, Benjamin Faneuil, Thomas Hancock, and Henry Deering and built a paper manufactory at Milton on the Neponset River sometime in the year 1729.
-More than twenty years before, a mill with a raceway had been built on the Milton side of the Neponset river, some eight miles upstream from Boston.
+More than twenty years before, a mill with a raceway had been built on the Milton side of the Neponset, some eight miles upstream from Boston.
 Henchman and his associates leased and converted it into a paper mill and added an adjoining house for their workmen.
 The upper story housed a loft used for the drying of paper.
 By 1731 Henchman provided to the general court in Boston a sample sheet of paper made at his mill, though the mill was already in production before this time.
-Though it was initially slow in getting started the mill soon proved to be so successful an operation that it was often referred to in official correspondence, newspapers, and other publications of the time as a much-needed establishment.
+Though it was initially slow in getting started, the mill soon proved to be so successful an operation that it was often referred to in official correspondence, newspapers, and other publications of the time as a much-needed establishment.
 (Note: There was a paper shortage throughout all the colonies, which worsened as more printing presses and newspapers began to appear, and which ultimately became serious when relations with the mother country were strained as the revolution drew near.)